 This year’s mango bingsu from Ananti Hilton Busan uses bright colored ingredients to make a vibrant bingsu popular on social media.
 The soft shaved ice is topped with cool cubes of apple mango, and then finished off with a cloud of pink cotton candy.
 The distinctly different sweet tastes blend in perfect harmony!

 Social media-worthy bingsu

 Most bingsu comes with ice cream made using cow milk, making it off-limits to vegans.
 To allow all to enjoy this sweet dessert, Grand InterContinental Seoul Parnas has created the sweet vegan bingsu, made using almond milk and topped with healthy foods like prunes, dates, granola, and lime sorbet.
 Just one spoonful and you’ll realize that healthy can be pretty sweet, too!

-* This column was last updated in July 2017, and therefore information may differ from what is presented here.
+* This column was last updated in August 2021, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.